nrinaudo/nrinaudo.github.com/_articles/pl/conditionals.md

 ## Testing our implementation

 Now that everything is done, we should be able to test our code, but... we're lacking something, though.
 We can't actually write a conditional expression yet, can we.
-How would we create a valid predicate when we have no construct that evaluates to a boolean?
+How would we create a valid predicate when we have no term that evaluates to a boolean?

 ### Boolean literals